DenverSherman/COVID-and-the-2020-US-Election/README.md

 ![the_model](./tableau_images/jeff_images/the_model.png)

-We then ran the model, the accuracy started in the upper 60s and ended up with a 89% accuracy.
+We then ran the model, we achieved an 89% accuracy.

 ![running_the_model](./tableau_images/jeff_images/running_the_model.png)